 Reports came to London from Boston by a ships captain that he had seen the 2 regicides sheltered by the Massachusetts governor.

-1660 By this time many of the regicides were had already died, 10 caught was hung, drawn and quartered in public view at Charring Cross, this was 11 years after Charles I execution.
+1660 By this time many of the regicides had already died, 10 caught was hung, drawn and quartered in public view at Charring Cross, this was 11 years after Charles I execution.

 1661 The body of Cromwell was exhumed and it was treated the same as the living regicides, and then chase in New England takes place.
 Puritans were translating the bible into Wampanoag the language of the Massachusetts tribe.